Matt Bush (baseball): Texas Rangers (second stint)

+Legal issues

 A few weeks after the Padres drafted him in 2004, Bush was arrested on suspicion of felony assault, misdemeanor trespass, disorderly conduct, and underage drinking, after he allegedly fought with security trying to escort him out of a bar.

 In early 2009, Bush was allegedly involved in a drunken assault at a San Diego high school, which was caught on camera.
 According to witnesses, a drunken Bush beat up a high school lacrosse player with a golf club while screaming, "I'm Matt fucking Bush!," which was recorded on videotape.
 This led the Padres to designate Bush for assignment following the team's signing of Cliff Floyd and then trade him to the Blue Jays.
 Only a month later, he assaulted and berated a woman at a party in Florida, and was released by the Blue Jays for violating a "zero tolerance" agreement.

 On March 22, 2012, Bush was arrested and charged with two counts of DUI with property damage, one count of DUI with serious bodily injury, one count of leaving the scene of an accident with an injury, one count of driving with a suspended license, and 2 counts of leaving the scene of an accident with damage to property.
 In the incident, Bush hit 72-year-old motorcyclist Tony Tufano on the Tamiami Trail (U.S. Route 41) northbound in Port Charlotte, Florida, running over his head as he fled the scene in a Dodge Durango belonging to teammate Brandon Guyer.
 According to a witness, Tufano survived the incident because he was wearing a helmet.
 Bush was arrested in North Port, three miles down the road from the accident.
 He was on the road after getting kicked out of a nearby strip club for trying to climb on the stage.
 When he was arrested, Bush had a blood alcohol content of .18, more than double the legal limit in Florida.
 Bush spent the 2012 season housed at the Charlotte County Jail on $440,000 bail (reduced from an initial $1.015 million bond), and pleaded not guilty at his arraignment (via closed-circuit TV from the Charlotte County Jail) on May 21.
 Bush remains a suspect in two other hit and run accidents further north on the Tamiami Trail in Venice that occurred earlier that day.
 The following Sunday, Rays general manager Andrew Friedman announced that Bush would never play for the Rays organization again.
 The Rays placed Bush on the restricted list for the 2012 season, meaning that he was no longer on the 40-man roster, nor did he accumulate service time.
 He was officially released on October 6.